zhanglp520/docgeni/docs/en-us/guides/basic/component.md

 `category` and `order` are global configuration, which do not follow multiple languages.
 The global configuration items are stored in the `FrontMatter` of the default language document.

 # Component Example
-Docgeni will scan all subfolders under the example folder by default.
-Each subfolder is equivalent to a type of example.
-Docgeni will identify the example components according to the conventional naming.
+docgenifix will scan all subfolders under the example folder by default.
+Each subfolder is equivalent to a type of example. docgenifix will identify the example components according to the conventional naming.
 Please check the [examplesDir](configuration/lib#examplesDir) configuration item to configure the directory.

 The file structure is as follows:
 ```